Category: Staff Corner

 For going along to Cathy’s and eating a scoop or two;

-(A counselor’s example is something important for all to do!)
+(A counselor’s example is something important to do!)

 For the spirit displayed at Olympics and Saturday night shows;